swimit/swim-academy/basics/services/README.md

 1. For every `Service` in the application, [declare](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/App.java#L11-L18) a `ServiceType<?>` instance in the plane.

 2. Identify all desired plane configuration properties.
-[Here](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/App.java#L26), we only set the application's port binding, so we can do this inline when we run the Swim bundle (see The Main Method).
+[Here](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/App.java#L26), we only set the application's port binding, so we can do this inline when running the Swim bundle (see [The Main Method](#the-main-method)).
+For more involved `Planes`, refer to the [documentation](TODO) on expressing and loading `Plane` configurations.

 # Data Ingestion

+Data ingestion is a two-part problem.
+Swim `Services` must expose means to receive data, and data sources must be able to send data to Swim `Services`.

+## Ingress by Services

+Swim `Services` and `Lanes` form a bidirectional API.
+We utilize them here to enable receiving external data, and we will use them again to view data.

+Let's revisit `AService`.
+We have declared two `Lanes` to store data, but nowhere do we write to them.

+`CommandLanes` are specialized Swim `Lane` that receive but do not store data.
+Each `CommandLane` permits overriding an `onCommand` callback that contains a reference to this data and will execute whenever it is `commanded`, such as in the [Egress by Sources](#egress-by-sources) section).
+We [declare](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/AService.java#L33-L45) one here to set the `latest` and `history` `Lanes` upon being `commanded`.

+The equivalent in `BService` is nearly identical.
+However, because the `didSet` callback on `latest` already `puts` to `history`, we only need to `set` `latest` in this `CommandLane`.

-## Option
+## Egress by Sources

+Refer to the [documentation](TODO) on how an external client can write to Swim.
+We implement the [SwimClient](TODO) strategy here.
+We leave implementing the [Websocket Message](TODO) strategy as an exercise in your language of choice.

+To simulate a single `AService` stream for an `A` type device with id `1`, we simply [command](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/client/Client.java#L52-L55) the `addLatest` `CommandLane` at node `a/1`.
+Recall that the `node` and `lane` identifiers utilize the `@SwimRoute` defined in the [`Plane`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/App.java#L13) and the [`@SwimLane`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/AService.java#L37) defined in `AService`, respectively.

+Simulation for a single `BService` stream [follows nearly identically](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/client/Client.java#L88-L92).

+The remaining code in [`Client`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/client/Client.java) simply opens subscriptions to the API that we've developed.
+More on that in [Testing our API](TODO).

 # The Main Method

 # Swim concepts [TODO: Add links to code here with description]
 1. Create and run a Swim server